 The Gift Of Life- whether it’s celebrating the birth of a new baby, getting a report of good health from your physician, or simply opening your eyes, the gift of life isn’t something to take lightly.
 Each day brings us an opportunity to renew our minds and hearts to make each day count.
 Even if you’ve suffered the loss of a loved one, honoring their memory and celebrating their life is worthy of praise.

 Friends and Family- remember quality over quantity.
-You don’t have to have the picture perfect family or a squad of friends to be thankful for the people you share life with.
+You don’t have to have a picture-perfect family or a squad of friends to be thankful for the people you share life with.
 There’s nothing like the love and presence of those closest to you, especially at this time of the year.

 Share Your Success- did you start a new job, get a promotion or launch a new business?
 Did you buy a home, move or take a leap of faith this year?
 Maybe you got married or decided to work on self-love.
 Whatever you consider a win or a step in the right direction, be sure to share the good news.

-Having A Sound Mind- it doesn’t matter how stressful life gets, how difficult things may be and how many setbacks you’ve had to face; if you are able to accept the things you cannot change and work on those you can, you’re in pretty good shape.
+Having A Sound Mind- it doesn’t matter how stressful life gets, how difficult things may be and how many setbacks you’ve had to face; if you can accept the things you cannot change and work on those you can, you’re in pretty good shape.